Advertiser disclosure

 As you can see, I either took longer than expected to prepare my meals or was on the high end of the estimated range.

 Now I’m not a pro chef, but I’m no slouch either.
-I don’t think I was going slowly, so I’m not sure who Blue Apron has in mind when making these estimates.
+I don’t think I was going slowly, so I’m not sure who Blue Apron has in mind exactly when making these estimates.
 Still, I wasn’t mad and spent less time in the kitchen than I normally would.

 My Blue Apron order contained three two-serving kits, and I genuinely enjoyed each one.
 Everything was delicious and interesting, so I could see myself eating Blue Apron meals without getting tired of them.
 The food was better than expected and made me feel like I was better at cooking than I probably am.